canonical/netplan/doc/netplan.md

 ``emit-lldp`` (bool)

 :    (networkd backend only) Whether to emit LLDP packets.
-Off by default
+Off by default.

 ## Common properties for all device types